Razen04/Password_Generator/README.md

 - [ ] Keep the user interface clean and user-friendly.
 - [ ] Stay updated on best practices for password security.

+---

 Feel free to contribute to this project by working on any of the tasks above.
 Your contributions are greatly appreciated!

+---

+### Acknowledgments

+Thank you to the open-source community for inspiring and supporting projects like this.
+If you use or showcase this project, please remember to credit the original repository to promote transparency and collaboration.